chensoul/whats-new-in-spring-security/README.md

 This repo contains demo code to show how spring security works behind the scenes and what is new in:

-* Spring Security 6.3
-* Spring Security 6.4
+* Spring Security 6.3 & 6.4
-* Spring Authorization Server 1.3
+* Spring Authorization Server 1.3 & 1.4

 ## Table of Contents